 The Data Strategy Designkit canvas provides you with an overview of the canvas tools which are available as part of the Datentreiber data strategy designkit.
 The canvas also tells you how you can combine the canvas with each other.
-Equivalent to the phases (green, yellow and blue) in the designguide, the designkit canvas differentiates the canvas tools into three areas which are viability (green), desirability (yellow) and feasibility (blue).
+Equivalent to the phases (green, yellow, and blue) in the designguide, the designkit canvas differentiates the canvas tools into three areas which are viability (green), desirability (yellow), and feasibility (blue).
 This helps you to find the right tool at the right point in time.

 However, please consider this classification only as a proposal: you might as well use a “blue tool” in the “green phase”.
-Furthermore you are free to use other canvas tools as an alternative or even develop your own ones.
+Furthermore, you are free to use other canvas tools as an alternative or even develop your own ones.

 Step 2 of 5

-You should start your data journey asking questions like “why do we need data & analytics?”.
+You should start your data journey by asking questions like “why do we need data & analytics?”.
 What’s your company’s vision?
 Which are your business objectives?
 In which area should we invest in order to gain a benefit from data and analytics?

 It’s crucial to align your data strategy with your corporate strategy.
 Hence, use the first phase of the data strategy design to get a clear view regarding the current economical situation as well as the future business strategy.
-The following canvas assist you in doing so:
+The following canvas assists you in doing so:

 Step 3 of 5

-The second phase which is the “yellow” one needs to answer the question “how can data & analytics help us?”.
-For this we need to understand who is driving the business respectively the business area and what’s driving this person or role.
+The second phase, which is the “yellow” one, needs to answer the question “how can data & analytics help us?”.
+For this, we need to understand who is driving the business respectively the business area and what’s driving this person or role.
 Who is making which decisions, taking which actions, is after which goals and is expecting which results?
 Which concrete problems are occurring and how can data and analytics help to solve those problems and add value for the user?